aymanechaaba1/antiexcel/README.md

 This will run the development server on <mark>http://localhost:443</mark> (443 and not 3000 because Paypal requires that).

+📍 For Paypal API:

+1. Follow this guide to use the Paypal REST API. https://developer.paypal.com/api/rest
-📍 For Paypal API, make sure you add a webhook url using ngrok, I've tried the new NextJS feature to use https localhost but Paypal didn't accept that.
+2. make sure you add a webhook url using ngrok, I've tried the new NextJS feature to use https localhost but Paypal didn't accept that.